Team-Takeoff/Capstone/README.md

         path_to_files_json = 'path to files.json'
         files = json.load(open(path_to_files_json,'r'))
      ```
-2. Running the classification models:
-    1. The best place to start is simply running the [Test_Models notebook](/models/Test_Models.ipynb).
+2. The best place to start is simply running the [Test_Models notebook](/models/Test_Models.ipynb).
 This will load all of the package dependencies and the pretrained models transform and predict on the test data, and execute the visualizations/metrics seen in the notebook.
+Below is a brief snapshot of how to get the models and pipeline ready to receive data:
-    2. The Logistic Regression, Random Forest and Gradient Boosting Classifiers are packaged as separate pkl files and share a separate pipeline pkl object which should be used to transform the test data before prediction.
-Make sure that joblib package is imported:
+    1. The Logistic Regression, Random Forest and Gradient Boosting Classifiers are packaged as separate pkl files and share the same pipeline pkl object which should be used to transform the test data before prediction.
+Make sure that joblib package is imported before loading the models:
      ```
      import joblib
      lr = joblib.load(files['Models']['LR'])